Exploring plasmon-actuated nano-asssembled microshells using a Linkam hotstage

 The requirement to control morphology has posed a problem for solution printing.
 The understanding of crystallisation in dynamic flow of perovskite inks is quite limited, thus imposing restrictions in achieving high-quality perovskite films by the solution-printing technique.

-A group from the Georgia Institute of Technology and the University of Nebraska-Lincoln used a meniscus-assisted solution printing method to elucidate the crystallisation kinetics of perovskite inks and help create high efficiency perovskite solar cells.
+A group from the Georgia Institute of Technology and the University of Nebraska-Lincoln in the USA used a meniscus-assisted solution printing method to elucidate the crystallisation kinetics of perovskite inks and help create high efficiency perovskite solar cells.
 The thin-films were created with preferred crystal orientation with micrometre-scale grains.

-The group used an LTS350* to control the substrate temperature during the meniscus-assisted solution printing process, due to its capability of precisely controlling the temperature at ±0.1oC.
+The group used an LTS350*, now superseded by the LTS420 to control the substrate temperature during the meniscus-assisted solution printing process, due to its capability of precisely controlling the temperature at ±0.1oC.
 Their investigation on the crystallisation kinetics of perovskite films revealed that a large temperature fluctuation would seriously impact the crystallisation kinetics of perovskite films during the meniscus-assisted printing process.
 The LTS350* was ideal for maintaining the substrate at a constant temperature and focusing on the exploration of the meniscus effect on the perovskite crystallisation process.

 Their study helped to uncover the crystallisation kinetics of perovskites during the printing process, providing rational guides to precisely control the crystallisation morphology of printed perovskite films.
 By improving the control over morphology, the group’s work helps to pave a route to large-area optoelectronic devices for commercial applications.